 With the combination of industry-standard thermocouples and a reusable wireless transmitter, the cost per monitoring is kept extremely low leading to a cost-efficient solution for an extensive project as the new Healthcare Building at the Malmö hospital area.

-“If you’re someone that’s out on-site a lot and you’re very much hands on the project or the project is over a long distance and you can’t be back in your desk in five minutes – Maturix is definitely the best!”
+“If you’re someone that’s out on-site a lot and you’re very much hands on the project, or the project is over a long distance, and you can’t be back at your desk in five minutes – Maturix is definitely the right choice!”

 About Healthcare Building in Malmö

 The new Healthcare Building in Malmö, Sweden will accomodate over 2,200 rooms and serve as a workplace for more than 2,000 people.
 It is an extension of the Malmö hospital area with additional space for operating rooms, care and intensive care.